Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Monte Carlo Study

-In the multiple-group experiment (Figure~\ref{fig:Figure2}), the decisive role is played by the number of individuals in the alternative groups, $\mathbb{M}$.
-Tests exhibit substantial power whenever $\mathbb{M}$ grows at least proportionally to $\sqrt{N}$, consistent with Corollary~\ref{Cor}.
-Notice that the tests power decreases with larger $P$, but this has only a secondary impact once $\mathbb{M}$ and/or $T$ is large enough.
+In the multiple-group experiment, the decisive role is played by the number of individuals in the alternative groups, $\mathbb{M}$.
+Tests exhibit substantial power when $\mathbb{M}$ grows at least proportionally to $\sqrt{N}$, consistent with Corollary~\ref{Cor}.
+Power declines slightly as $P$ increases, due to greater dispersion in group-specific slopes, but this effect is secondary once $\mathbb{M}$ or $T$ is sufficiently large.

+In most cases, all three tests show comparable power.
+The $J$ and $LM$ tests, however, tend to gain power somewhat more rapidly than the $\Delta$ test, especially in the short-panel designs with $T=10$ and $K=4$.
+This divergence is much less visible once $T$ increases.
+When $T=100$, the three procedures behave in a way that is broadly consistent with the asymptotic comparison in Section~4.